jguegant/tech.blog/content/C++/trip-report-cppcon-2018.md

 It might be a breeze to work with most of these wrappers (certainely not you verbose [std::variant](https://en.cppreference.com/w/cpp/utility/variant)), but the poor souls writting implementations of these must go to great lengths to make them behave as they should.
 Value wrappers, as their name imply, try to mimic as closely as possible the type of a given value.
 All the types have some basic properties: can it be explicitely constructed?
 Are the [special member functions](https://en.wikipedia.org/wiki/Special_member_functions) noexcept?
 Can it be called in a constant expression?
 Can it be compared?
 And much more...
 A wrapper must react exactly in the same way when it comes to these properties.

-In this talk, Simon compares the old fashioned way to tackle these issues and present how it will look like as soon as the concepts and bunch of other proposals (explicit operator akin to the noexcept operator, correctly deduced *this* parameter...) arrive in C++20.
-Regardless if you are planning to write such wrappers or not, I would suggest to watch it to refresh yourself on some tricky C++ mechanisms.
+In this talk, Simon compares the old fashioned way to tackle these issues and present how it will look like as soon as the concepts and bunch of other proposals arrive in C++20:

+- Explicit operator akin to the noexcept operator
+- [P0748R0](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2017/p0848r0.html) to use **concepts-based require clauses** on these member functions to enable or disable them.
+A.K.A goodbye a lot of uncessarry conditional inheritance.
+- [P0847R0](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2018/p0847r0.html) which permits to deduce correctly the implicit **this** parameter type of a member function.
+A.K.A goodbye all the methods overloading on const, volatile and ref qualifiers.
+- [P0515R2](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2017/p0515r2.pdf) that unify all the comparison operators into one.
+A.K.A goodbye all the operator overloads.
+- ...
+Some more that I surely forgot.

+Regardless if you are planning to write such wrappers or not, I would suggest to watch the talk to refresh yourself on some tricky C++ mechanisms.

 ### [Talk] Fancy Pointers for Fun and Profit - Bob Steagall - 💀💀 ★★: